galihpermana29/gal-ui/README.md

 ## Design Tokens

 Components read their colors from CSS variables (see `src/theme.css`).
-Importing `@gsynergysg/ui-components/styles.css` loads these variables automatically.
-If you want only tokens (no component CSS), import `@gsynergysg/ui-components/theme.css` instead.
+Importing `@gal-ui/components/styles.css` loads these variables automatically.
+If you want only tokens (no component CSS), import `@gal-ui/components/theme.css` instead.

 ## License

-UNLICENSED - Internal use only for Synergy SG projects.
+UNLICENSED - Personal/internal use.

 ## Support

-For issues or questions, contact the Synergy SG development team.
+Maintained by Galih.